 You can read more about the Court of Protection and how they work with deputies by using the link below.

-So if you don’t make both types of lasting power of attorney, you and your family could be in for a great deal of extra cost and grief as you go through the process of attempting to be appointed as a deputy.
+So if you don’t make both types of lasting power of attorney, you and your family could be in for a great deal of extra cost and grief as you go through the process of attempting to be appointed as a deputy, yet another reason why having no Lasting Power of Attorney is an inconvenience.

 Your responsibilities as a deputy